 other associates in Joel's circle.

 By 1969, Joel’s mental health had started to take a slide.
-Adding a strain on his fragile psyche, Joel had been dabbling with LSD, and as a result of one bad trip he’d withdrawn inside himself, believing that he could never be happy again.
-Joel’s wacky. off-beat persona was in itself an unwitting foil to his inner turmoil and also prevented him gaining any proper help.
+Adding a strain on his fragile psyche, Joel had been dabbling with LSD.
+As a result of one bad trip, he’d withdrawn inside himself, believing that he could never be happy again.
+Joel’s wacky, off-beat persona was in itself an unwitting foil to his inner turmoil and also prevented him from gaining any proper help.
 His brother Daniel recalls this upsetting duality.

 Joel had maintained contact with various friends he’d met in high school who had also moved to